 - All tests require a photo ID

-College Placement test scores determine your readiness for college level math, reading and English work.
+The Community College Placement test scores determine your readiness for college level math and English work.
 Students who do not test directly into college level English or math courses will be required to take College Preparatory courses.
 For further information, visit the Developmental Studies Web page.

-What if I need to take the College Placement test and I'm out of state?
+What if I need to take the Community College Placement test and I'm out of state?

-The College Placement test can be completed with a proctor at a local college or military base near you.
+The Community College Placement test can be completed with a proctor at a local college or military base near you.
 View the instructions for additional information.